28th July 2014, 12:54 PM #1

 - Join Date

 Long range weather forecasts, waste of time?
 Discuss.

 I'm off to Tiree this weekend for 3 weeks so I've been watching the long-range GFS forecast charts on http://www.netweather.tv/index.cgi?action=nwdc;sess= (I know I shouldn't but I can't help it) .
 They update every 4 hours and each update is completely different.
 Looks good for next week at the moment.

-Why do they bother?Fractured pelvis healed, just got to get fit again!
+Why do they bother?Fractured pelvis healed, fit as I'm going to get now!

 28th July 2014, 01:23 PM #2It is what it is.